bravetechnologycoop/BraveButtons/README.md

 1. on your local machine, in the `BraveButtons` repository:

    1. pull the latest code ready for release: `git checkout master && git pull origin master`

    1. decide on an appropriate version number for the new version

    1. update CHANGELOG.md by moving everything in `Unreleased` to a section for the new version

    1. make a new commit directly on `master` which only updates the changelog

    1. tag the new commit - for example, if the version number is v1.0.0, use `git tag v1.0.0`

    1. push the new version to GitHub: `git push origin master --tags`

    1. update the `production` branch: `git checkout production && git merge master && git push origin production`

 1. on your local machine, in the `BraveButtonsConfig` repository:

    1. ensure you have the latest version of the code: `git pull origin master`

    1. tag the latest commit with the same version number used above, ie. `git tag v1.0.0`

    1. update the `production` branch: `git checkout production && git merge master && git push origin production --tags`

 1. on the production Buttons server (access using ssh):

    1. cd into the `BraveButtons/server` directory

-    1. shut down the server process: `sudo pm2 stop BraveServer`
+   1. shut down the server process: `pm2 stop BraveServer`

    1. update the RPi fleet as described above (in a separate ssh session)

    1. pull the latest production code: `git checkout production && git pull origin production`

    1. run the server setup script: `sudo ./setup_server.sh ./.env`

 1. open the chatbot and heartbeat dashboards and confirm that everything appears to be working normally